Skip to main content

 Table of Contents

-For the intro to a game I (perodically) work on, I decided to put the player on a pirate ship.
-Scrolling textures on a big plane looked pretty boring.
-To make things a bit angrier I decided to add waves.
+During the intro to a game I (perodically) work on, the player starts on a pirate ship.
+Realistic water doesn’t fit the style, and scroling textures on a big plane looked pretty boring.
+To make things a bit angrier I needed intense waves, and I needed those waved to actually affect the world.

 Waves